-The quality of your cat’s diet is rated by many factors.
+The quality of your dog’s diet is rated by many factors.
 Pet food is typically broken down into three categories:

 - Economy foods – these are the bottom end of the scale in terms of price and quality.
-The appeal to your cat, as well as its ability to digest the food, will be low and there are no added extras in term of beneficial ingredients.
-These foods are cereal based and the feeding volumes will be very high to meet your cat’s energy needs.
+The appeal to your dog, as well as its ability to digest the food, will be low and there are no added extras in term of beneficial ingredients.
+These foods are cereal based and the feeding volumes will be very high to meet your dog’s energy needs.

 - Premium foods – This is the middle ground for pet foods and is more commonly found in supermarkets and sometimes pet shops.
 The packaging is very attractive and the food inside is of a reasonable standard.
 Care needs to be taken when selecting a diet, as colours and preservatives in these foods can cause hyperactivity in some animals.

 There is a misconception that pets become bored with foods if they are fed the same thing day in, day out.
 Some pet foods have acknowledged this and market foods in different flavours.
 This can be very misleading, as to be called that flavour, that particular ingredient only has to make up around 4% of the food.
 This means that three packs of food all labelled as a different flavour can contain the same primary ingredients.
-Pets do not choose foods on flavour – cats only have around 500 taste buds (humans have 9,000).
+Pets do not choose foods on flavour – dogs only have around 1,700 taste buds (humans have 9,000).
 This means that they choose foods according to texture and smell.
-Cats need protein in their diets and cannot live without a certain percentage of their food being made up of meat-based products.
-They would not naturally eat fish in the wild, so this is also marketed at owners rather than the pet.
+Dogs are attracted to high fat foods, as they use fats as their main source of energy.

 A note on neutering!